Hand and Wrist Injuries

 Pain and swelling present after an acute trauma indicate a musculoskeletal injury.
 The pain may be generalized to the area or be specific to one particular location.
 Severe pain, numbness, tingling, and restriction of motion may indicate more serious injury.
 Chronic (or overuse) injury may present more gradually, with more vague complaints of pain that is made worse with arm activity.
 Overhead athletes may notice a decline in their performance due to the pain.

 Consulting an orthopedic specialist is warranted when pain, swelling, and trouble using the arm persist despite home treatment such as RICE.
 If your child is unable to return to activities or sports, or if he has joint swelling, locking or instability, seeking professional assistance is essential.
 Consulting a pediatric orthopedic professional is especially important if your injured child is still growing.
 Injuries that occur near the growth plate can be challenging to recognize and appropriate treatment is necessary to ensure adequate management and healing.
 Sports Medicine specialists are able to make specific recommendations about rehabilitating the injury and safely returning to activity and sports.

 What should I expect at my appointment?

-The Rocky Mountain Youth Sports Medicine Institute offers fellowship-trained physicians that specialize in the treatment of the wide range of injuries that affect school-aged athletes.
+Rocky Mountain Pediatric OrthoONE offers fellowship-trained physicians that specialize in the treatment of the wide range of injuries that affect school-aged athletes.
 Our dedicated team will develop a detailed treatment plan that includes a rehabilitation program focused on returning your child to play safely.
 When surgery is necessary, our fellowship-trained pediatric orthopedic surgeons will discuss specialized, age-appropriate and minimally invasive surgical options.

 Services available at the Youth Sports Medicine Institute